tesch1/BruKitchen/README.md

 utilities for dealing with bruker nmr/mri systems and data

 ## Matlab
-To use these utilities, run the script brukitchen_setup.m from within Matlab and then add this directory to your path:
+To use these utilities, run the script brukitchen_setup.m to compile the mex programs from within Matlab, then add this directory to your path:

 ```
 >> brukitchen_setup